tmcgilchrist/ghuntley/content/notes/leadership.md

 - how effective am I in getting to know my team, knowning their strengths and weeknesses?

 ### momentum

+to build momentum:
+- focus on tasks that promote the ---
-- to build momentum - do a few things really well.
+- do a few things really well.
+- spend 80% of your time in your strength area but get out of your comfort area
+- be a ---
+- make difficult ---

+to slow momentum:
+- focus on --- and putting out ---
-- to slow momentum - do everything marginally well.
+- do everything marginally well.
+- continiuously work on ---- your ---
+- focus soley on the ---
+- wait for other --- or --- to dictate your direction

 ### characteristics
 * walk the talk